 Ainnelise Niyvold Liundbye UPDATED: 14 JUL 2020

 Lapland is not defined by political borders, but by the Sami people in Northern Norway, Northern Sweden and Northern Finland as the region of their natural land.
-Their culture has existed for thousands of years – and although a bit different depending on time and location across the vast Lapland, they are all unified by their simple and nomadic way of living, as well as their addiction to and passion for the reindeer!
+Their culture has existed for thousands of years – and although a bit different, depending on time and location, across the vast Lapland, they are all unified by their simple and nomadic way of life, as well as their addiction to and passion for the reindeer!

-The Sami Languages is also rather unique.
-When driving in Lapland, you will notice that the signposts are both in Norwegian, Swedish or Finnish – and Sami!
+Traditionally, Lapland and the Sami people hold on to their cultural heritage, and the Sami language is also an official language here.
+When driving around in Lapland, you will notice that the signposts are both in Norwegian, Swedish or Finnish – and Sami!